InquisitiveAS/InquisitiveAS.github.io/_pages/about.md

 Aiming to become an accomplished AEC Machine Learning Engineer focused on Production grade Software development of Machine learning and AI products, while deeply understanding product and client needs in the AEC industry.

 As a AEC Machine Learning Engineer, future work would address complex AECO dataset problems such as CAD-Large Language Model, Geometry-heavy computing,Point cloud processing, Computer vision, Image processing, DSA implementations and Deep learning for BIM.

-I am currently gaining expertise in Machine Learning, Data Science and Database pipelines from the Backend side in both Python and Javascript ecosystem.
+I am currently gaining expertise in Machine Learning, Data Science and Backend development in both Python and Javascript ecosystem.

-With architectural knowledge encompased since 2014, computational design & software development expertise, and inclination towards machine learning and data science,I am well-positioned to contribute to innovative solutions that revolutionize the AECO industry.
+With architectural knowledge encompased since 2014, computational design & software development expertise, and inclination towards machine learning and data science,I am well-positioned to contribute to innovative solutions that revolutionize the AECO industry in the AI space.

 <!-- This is the front page of a website that is powered by the [Academic Pages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).